UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 The expulsion was for hitting a professor

+===With wh- words===

+A heavily discussed topic between scholars is who founded Rome .

+A heavily discussed topic between scholars is who was the founding population of Rome .

+Potentiality is what a thing is capable of doing .

+Paneloux's loss of faith is what leads to his death .

+One decision they have to make is which medium they should use .

+This building is where the permanent collection is displayed .

+This period in Athens , between 335 and 400 , is when Aristotle is believed to have lived .

+That is why Gabriel is represented with wings .

+It is how plants work together .

+==Swedish==

 Två viktiga ting är att säga om svårigheter i äktenskap .

 En nödvändig förutsättning är att männen är helt med på saken .

+==Russian==

+Трудно быть богом .

 -->